 Pretty amazing, and humbling.
 To think about how blessed I am to have had the opportunity to do it.
 All of the things I have seen and the people I have met along the way.
-How much danger I’ve encountered along the way, such as coming incredibly close to being in a bad accident on an interstate in North Carolina (so close to the accident that I actually felt the pressure wave inside my car), or how I had a gun pulled on me on a private course in Oregon, or being on a course where a murder victim had been found on Hole 6 hours before, only to come out of those situations mostly unscathed.
+How much danger I’ve encountered along the way, such as coming incredibly close to being in a bad accident on an interstate in North Carolina (so close to the accident that I actually felt the pressure wave inside my car), or how I had a gun pulled on me on a private course in Oregon, or being on a course in Canada where a murder victim had been found on Hole 6 hours before, only to come out of those situations mostly unscathed.

 For anyone who has played even 500 courses?
 You know how hard it is to do!
 How many hours and miles, and how much money, it takes to put in the miles/time needed to get to that goal.
 So to get to play FOUR-TIMES that many courses in my lifetime?
 Well, let’s just say that I probably have a couple of screws loose. 🙂 But it also shows my drive and determination (and stubbornness, if we are being completely honest, ha).
 I’ve wanted to see what I am capable of.
 A 51-year old with five bone spurs, who has had six broken fingers and a broken toe, who has battled vertigo and the effects of a venous angioma between the two hemispheres of my brain, seeing where my limits might be.